National parks of the United Kingdom: Contribution to the local economy

 Tourism is an important part of the economy of the regions which contain national parks.
 Through attractions, shops and accommodation, visitors provide an income and a livelihood to local employers and farmers.
-This income provides jobs for the park.
-For example, within the Peak District National Park the estimate in 2004 for visitor spending is £185 million, which supports over 3,400 jobs, representing 27% of total employment in the national park.
+This income provides jobs for the park; for example, within the Peak District National Park, the estimate in 2019 for visitor spending is £730 million, which supports over 10,382 jobs, representing 27% of total employment in the national park.
+A total of 12.64 million visitor days were recorded in 2019.

 Conflicts in national parks

 The national park authorities have two roles: to conserve and enhance the park, and to promote its use by visitors.
 These two objectives cause frequent conflicts between the needs of different groups of people.
 It is estimated that the national parks of England and Wales receive 110 million visitors each year.
-Most of the time it is possible to achieve both the original two purposes by good management.
-Occasionally a situation arises where access for the public is in direct conflict with conservation.
-Following the ethos of the Sandford Principle, the Environment Act 1995 sets down how a priority may be established between conservation and recreational use.
+Most of the time, it is possible to achieve both the original two purposes by good management.
+Occasionally, a situation arises where access for the public is in direct conflict with conservation; following the ethos of the Sandford Principle, the Environment Act 1995 sets down how a priority may be established between conservation and recreational use.
 Similar provision has been made for Scottish national parks.

 Although recreation and tourism bring many benefits to an area, they can also bring a number of problems.
 The national funding offered to national park authorities is partly in recognition of the extra difficulties created in dealing with these conflicts.